BlockchainCommons/Provenance/WHITEPAPER.md

 ### Provenance Mark Structure

-Provenance marks are a packed binary data structures consist of five mandatory fields and a sixth, optional `info` field at the end:
+Provenance marks are a packed binary data structure, consisting of five mandatory fields and an optional sixth `info` field at the end:

 | Name | Length | Description |
 |:--|:--|:--|